laminas/laminas-view/doc/book/zend.view.quick-start.md

 script.
 - The **View** consists of strategies that map the current Request to a Renderer, and strategies for injecting the result of rendering to the Response.
-- **Rendering Strategies** listen to the `Zend\View\ViewEvent::EVENT_RENDERER` event of the View and decide which Renderer should be selected based on the Request or other criteria.
+- **Rendering Strategies** listen to the `Laminas\View\ViewEvent::EVENT_RENDERER` event of the View and decide which Renderer should be selected based on the Request or other criteria.
 - **Response Strategies** are used to inject the Response object with the results of rendering.
 That may also include taking actions such as setting Content-Type headers.

-Additionally, Zend Framework 2 provides integration with the MVC via a number of event listeners in the `Zend\Mvc\View` namespace.
+Additionally, Laminas provides integration with the MVC via a number of event listeners in the `Laminas\Mvc\View` namespace.

 ## Usage

-This section of the manual is designed to show you typical usage patterns of the view layer when using it within the Zend Framework 2 MVC.
-The assumptions are that you are using \[Dependency Injection\](zend.di) and the default MVC view strategies.
+This section of the manual is designed to show you typical usage patterns of the view layer when using it within the Laminas MVC.
+The assumptions are that you are using \[Dependency Injection\](laminas.di) and the default MVC view strategies.

 ### Configuration